thomastestcode/codingtest/README.md

 # Producer Consumer Pattern

-This project is to implement a simple Producer/Consumer Pattern in Linux to sort input items from a file and write results into another file by using two simple sort methods Selection and Bubble sort algorithm.
+This project is to implement a simple Producer/Consumer Pattern in Linux to sort input items from a file and write results into another file by using two simple sort algorithm (Selection and Bubble).

 # Getting Started